imsg1006/Umbrella/README.md

-☂️ Umbrella Customizer
+☂️ Custom Umbrella Customizer

-The Umbrella Customizer is an interactive web tool built for an umbrella seller who caters to corporate brands.
-It allows customers to instantly preview their company logos on different colored umbrellas before placing an order.

-The project enables users to:

-Upload their brand logo

-Preview it on the umbrella (positioned at the bottom area)

-Switch between umbrella colors (Pink, Blue, Yellow)

-Experience a dynamic theme change across the UI based on the selected color
+A simple yet interactive umbrella customization tool built with HTML, CSS, and JavaScript.
+This project allows corporate clients to preview their logos on umbrellas instantly in different colors — Pink, Blue, and Yellow.

 🚀 Features

-✅ Logo Upload & Preview – Upload your company logo and see it instantly applied to the umbrella.
+🎨 Color Customization

-✅ Dynamic Color Swatch – Choose from Pink, Blue, and Yellow umbrellas.
-The umbrella image and overall tool theme change accordingly.
+Choose between Pink, Blue, and Yellow umbrellas.
-✅ Real-time Customization – No page reloads; all interactions are handled smoothly with JavaScript.
-✅ Simple & Lightweight – Built using only HTML, CSS, and Vanilla JavaScript — no frameworks or external libraries.
-✅ Responsive Design – Optimized for both desktop and mobile users.

-🧰 Technologies Used
+The entire theme of the page dynamically updates to match the selected color for a consistent look.

+🖼️ Logo Upload

+Upload your brand’s .png or .jpg logo for an instant on-umbrella preview.

+Automatically positions the logo at the bottom center of the umbrella.

+Supports file sizes up to 5MB.

+📸 Download Preview (New)

+Instantly download the customized umbrella preview as an image file.

+Ideal for sharing with teams or clients before placing bulk orders.

+✨ Smooth Umbrella Animation (New)

+When the umbrella loads or its color changes, a subtle fade and scale animation brings it to life.

+Creates a modern, fluid experience while switching between colors.

+🌗 Shadow & Depth Effects (New)

+Added realistic shadow effects for the umbrella and UI components.

+Enhances depth perception and gives the tool a clean, premium look.

+🧠 Tech Stack

-HTML5 – Structure and markup
+HTML5 – structure and markup

-CSS3 – Styling and color themes
+CSS3 – layout, color themes, and animation

-JavaScript (Vanilla) – DOM manipulation, image handling, and interactivity
+JavaScript (Vanilla) – logic for color switching, logo upload, and download

-🎨 Color Options

-The umbrella comes in three available colors:

-🌸 Pink

-💙 Blue

-💛 Yellow

-Selecting a color updates both the umbrella image and the UI theme to match the chosen color palette.
+No libraries or frameworks were used — everything is built from scratch for maximum performance and simplicity.

-🧑‍💻 How It Works
+⚙️ How It Works

-Open the Umbrella Customizer webpage.

-Choose a color from the color swatches.
+Select a color from the color swatches.

-Upload your logo (PNG/JPEG recommended).
+Upload your logo using the “Upload Logo” button.

-Instantly preview the logo placed on the umbrella.
+Instantly preview your logo placed on the umbrella.

-Adjust or switch colors to visualize different options.
+Click “Download Preview” to save your customized design.

 📂 Project Structure
 umbrella-customizer/